A rip current near Melbourne, Fla., after Hurricane Jeanne.

 Learning how to spot a rip current can help you avoid getting caught, Carey added.
 For instance, rip currents above deep sandbar channels look like calm patches of water.
 These calmer waters are often between turbulent breaking waves, presenting an inviting pathway to inexperienced beachgoers.
 "Sometimes people inadvertently enter the water in one of the most dangerous spots just because it looks calm," Carey said.
 [Related: 50 Interesting Facts About the Earth]

 It is easy to be caught in a rip current.
 Most often it happens in waist deep water, experts say.
 A person will dive under a wave, but when they resurface they find they are much further from the beach and still being pulled away.

 What they do next can decide their fate.

 Those who understand the dynamics of rip currents advise remaining calm.
 Conserve energy.
 A rip current is like a giant water treadmill that you can't turn off, so it does no good to try and swim against it.

-If neither of these options seems to be working for you, continue treading water and try to get the attention of someone on shore, hopefully a lifeguard.
+If swimming doesn't seem to be working for you, conserve your energy by floating or treading water and try to get the attention of someone on shore, hopefully a lifeguard.

 And if you're with someone who is caught in a rip current, don't attempt a rescue.
 Call 911, get help from a lifeguard and throw a floatation device into the rip current.
 "There are many tragic stories where someone went into a rip current to try and save someone else and they became drowning victims themselves," Carey said.